jadianes/data-science-your-way/data-frames/codementor I.md

 We will use these datasets to better understand the TB incidence in different regions in time.

-## Questions we want to answer

-In any data analysis process, there is one or more questions we want to answer.
-That is the most basic and important step in the whole process, to define these questions.
-Since we are going to perform some Exploratory Data Analysis in our TB dataset, these are the questions we want to answer:

-- Which are the countries with the highest and infectious TB incidence?
-- What is the general world tendency in the period from 1990 to 2007?
-- What countries don't follow that tendency?
-- What events might have defined that world tendency and why do we have countries out of tendency?

 ## Downloading files and reading CSV

 ### Python